 Happiness is an Inside Job

-Walking the path of contentment requires us to pay attention to the things that block our way.
-It’s usually in the mind.
-The ego has something to say about everything.
-You want to watch out for the stuff that’s hurtful or depleting.
+Walking the path of contentment requires us to pay attention to the things that block our way and it’s usually in the mind.
+That’s because the ego has something to say about everything.
+Our job is to watch out for the stuff that’s hurtful or depleting.

 By taking a breath and invoking curiosity, even the tiniest bit, we can learn how to find calm in moments of discomfort.
 In this way, cultivating well-being is a like a spiritual journey of acceptance.
 It takes compassion and strength to see ourselves clearly.
 The process of transformation begins when we let go of judgment.